BMI Calculator

 What is the BMI Calculator NHS?

-The BMI calculator NHS is a simple yet effective tool developed to help individuals understand their body weight in relation to their height.
-BMI stands for Body Mass Index, a widely used method to estimate body fat.
+The NHS BMI calculator is a public health tool designed to help individuals understand their weight in relation to their height.
+The concept of BMI, or Body Mass Index, is a simple metric-based formula: weight in kilograms divided by height in meters squared (

 Understanding how to calculate BMI is key to interpreting your health status.
 The formula is: